novas2061/Tetris/README.md

 # Room for Improvement
-- Sound effects and theme music to be added
+- Sound effects and theme music to be added,
-- Scoring system to be added
+- Scoring system to be added,
-- Different shapes of block (pieces) to be added
+- Different shapes of block (pieces) to be added.